ermlikeyeah/ermlikeyeah.github.io/_posts/2019-10-07-run-notes-2019-september.markdown

 A difficult month to be consistent with my runs.

-It wasn’t a terrible month for distance, knocking up 136 kilometres and for the week commencing 16 September I wracked up 55 kimometres.
+It wasn’t a terrible month for distance, knocking up 136 kilometres and for the week commencing 16 September I wracked up 55 kilometres.

 [My Strava log](https://www.strava.com/athletes/41247532/training/log?feature=last-4-weeks-calendar) shows I ran every Sunday, at least 10 kilometres.
 And I ran 15 times, which is once every two days.
 But that’s not quite how it played out.
 The middle of the weeks were barren with not a single run on a Wednesday or Thursday.
 To balance this a little I’ve been climbing midweek every week, but it would have been nice to do a little more.
 Too many longer stretches with no runs, I could have done with more smaller bits and pieces here and there.
 A run every three days at worst would have been nice.
 Something to aim for for October!